You Don't Have to Live Like a Referee: Plot

-At the School assembly, Principal Skinner presents a skit about living history, which goes horribly wrong as the kids immediately begin heckling them and the assembly quickly devolves into a disaster.
+At a school assembly, Principal Skinner presents a skit about history, which goes horribly wrong as the kids immediately begin heckling and the assembly devolves into anarchy.
 Chalmers suggests holding a speech contest on the students' heroes.

-After Martin beats her to the punch using her first idea, Marie Curie, Lisa changes her speech to one on Homer, in which, among other things, she remembers when she was sent off by him during a school soccer game.
-Lisa wins over the crowd and both kids' speeches are posted online.
-Lisa's goes viral, so much so that Homer is called to referee games in the World Cup in Brazil.
+After Martin beats her to the punch on her first idea, Marie Curie, Lisa changes her speech to one on Homer, in which, among other things, she recounts when she was ejected from a soccer game by him.
+A video of Lisa's speech goes viral online, and the World Cup in Brazil decides to hire Homer as a referee.

-At the World Cup, Homer referees honestly, but soon gangsters attempt to bribe him.
-Wanting to retain Lisa's respect (and the fact that he is utterly uninterested in the game), Homer refuses.
-He continues to be an honest referee despite the players trying to bribe him when he gives them red cards.

-Homer admits to Bart that it is hard to turn down the bribes, but knowing that Lisa chose him as her hero, he has no other choice.
-Bart decides to tell him the truth about Lisa's speech; that he never really was her first choice as a hero.
-Homer is so devastated he decides to accept the bribes.
+At the Cup, Homer proves to be an extremely honest referee: he has no bias for any team due to not caring about the sport, and he refuses the frequent bribery attempts from players and gangsters.
+Homer admits to Bart that it is hard to turn down the bribes, but knowing that he is Lisa's hero, he wants to retain her respect.
+Bart decides to tell him the truth; that he was not Lisa's first choice as a hero.
+Homer is so devastated that he accepts some gangsters' bribe to rig the tournament in favor of Brazil.

-During the World Cup Final (Germany vs. Brazil) Homer has been bribed to fix the game so that Brazil wins.
-Lisa tells him that his integrity as a referee has impressed her so much he is her real hero now.
-A Brazilian player known as "El Divo" (a parody of Neymar) goes down in the game and appears to be hurt.
-Homer, listening to Lisa, thinks he is guilty of diving.
-Homer calls "no penalty", denying Brazil the penalty kick and the Germans win the World Cup.
+Just before the World Cup Final (Brazil vs. Germany), Lisa discovers that Homer took the bribe.
+Homer scolds Lisa for lying about admiring him, but she replies that his integrity has impressed her so much that he is now her real hero.
+Homer decides to return to honest refereeing.
+During the game, a Brazilian player known as "El Divo" (a parody of Neymar) goes down and appears to be hurt.
+Homer, listening to Lisa, thinks he is merely diving.
+Homer refuses to award Brazil a penalty kick, and Germany goes on to win.

-The betrayed gangsters are just about to kill Homer when Marge begs them in fluent Portuguese (which she has been attempting to learn throughout the episode) to forgive him.
-The gangster's mother happens to be a lady on the plane that Lisa traded seats with so the gangster's mother could watch premium HBO.
+The betrayed gangsters ambush the Simpson family and are just about to kill Homer when Marge begs them in fluent Portuguese (which she had been attempting to learn throughout the episode) to forgive him.
+The lead gangster's mother happens to be a lady that Lisa traded plane seats with because the mother's seat-mounted TV was broken.
 She intercedes to allow the Simpsons to go free.

-The Simpsons are later seen in the middle of the marsh lands and rivers of the Amazon enjoying all the beauty of the nature as Homer admires a clearing of a section of rainforest in order to make way for a Krusty Burger.
+The Simpsons go on a tour of the Amazon River, with most of the family admiring the nature, while Homer admires the clearing of a section of rainforest to make way for a Krusty Burger.